Click the buttons below to get some tips for what to expect from this website:

 Tags: Plato, Ideal Societies, Evolution, Karl Popper

-There are nearly twenty collections mapped out so far.
+There are nearly fifteen collections mapped out so far.

 Each Collection hosts a specific theme that the work embodies.